roman-gs/what-am-I/README.md

 - ### The title and page number:

-    - Featured at the top of all 10 pages it contains the title of the website and the number of the page for all the pages containing a riddle.
+    - Featured at the top of all 10 pages, it contains the title of the website and the number of the page the user is currently on.

     ![Title-image](/assets/readme-images/title.jpg)